renzol2/brain/docs/kulintang.md

 # Kulintang

+**Kulintang** refers to one of two things:

-The **kulintang** is an instrument consisting of a set of eight bossed-gongs in graduated sizes arranged from lowest to highest [[pitch]] and laid over a (typically) wooden frame.
+1. an instrument consisting of a set of eight bossed-gongs in graduated sizes arranged from lowest to highest [[pitch]] and laid over a (typically) wooden frame.
+2. the form of [[traditional-music|traditional music]] originating in the [[Philippines]] that utilizes the kulintang instrument

-- played by striking the knob of the gong with wooden sticks
+The kulintang is played by striking the knob of the gong with wooden sticks

 - played at moderate to fast tempos with little to no rests and no sustained notes

 The kulintang is the main part of an instrumental [[palabunibunyan|ensemble]] along with other gongs and a skin drum, which are common among the [[Mindanao]] region of southern [[Philippines]].